continuouspipe/continuouspipe/documentation/content/guides/drupal.md

 ![](/images/guides/drupal/cp-tide-running.png)

 Clicking on the status will show more details of the build progressing.
 Some steps, particularly building the image and pushing it to the registry, may take a while to complete.
-Once it has completed running successfully you can view the environment and from there open the web service and see the running application:

-The default Drupal page should be visible
+Once it has completed running successfully you can view the environment and from there open the web service and see the running application.
+The default Drupal page should be visible.

 ## Remote Development with ContinuousPipe

 ### Install the Client